Guide

 • more installation complexity overall.

-5) Local labor, permits, and install complexity
+6) Local labor, permits, access, and finish work

 Two homes with the same square footage can still get very different quotes because labor markets, permit costs, equipment access, and site conditions vary locally.